-- 1997 2002: Diploma, Biology, University of Wuerzburg, Germany - 2001 2002: Master, Neurosciences, International Max Planck School Neurosciences, Goettingen, Germany - 2002 2006: PhD, Neurosciences, International Max Planck School Neurosciences, Laboratory of Stephan Sigrist, ENI-G, Goettingen, Germany - 2007 2012: Postdoc with Ardem Patapoutian, The Scripps Research Institute, La Jolla, California, USA - · Since 2012: Emmy Noether Group Leader
+- 1997 2002: Diploma, Biology, University of Wuerzburg, Germany - 2001 2002: Master, Neurosciences, International Max Planck School Neurosciences, Goettingen, Germany - 2002 2006: PhD, Neurosciences, International Max Planck School Neurosciences, Laboratory of Stephan Sigrist, ENI-G, Goettingen, Germany - 2007 2012: Postdoc with Ardem Patapoutian, The Scripps Research Institute, La Jolla, California, USA - Since 2012: Emmy Noether Group Leader

 The perception of and appropriate reaction to external and internal stimuli is critical for survival.
 In vertebrates, chemical, mechanical (from pleasant touch to painful contact) and thermal stimuli are detected by specialized somatic sensory neurons which transfer these signals via the spinal cord to the brain.
 An important subset of these neurons, so-called nociceptors, senses noxious stimuli.
 Consequently, their activation mediates nociception and leads to the sensation of pain.
 Pain is the single most common symptom for which patients seek medical assistance.
 While acute pain has served as a protective mechanism throughout evolution to guard the body against injury, pain can also become chronic and highly debilitating.
 Unfortunately, chronic pain imposes substantial challenges to medical practice: current therapies can be effective for short-term treatment however many do not provide sufficient relief to chronic conditions or cause strong side-effects.
-Therefore, a deeper understanding of the molecular mechanisms underlying both, acute and chronic pain is crucially needed.
+Therefore, a deeper understanding of the specific molecular mechanisms underlying both, acute and chronic pain is crucially needed.

 Our research focuses on the comparative and quantitative analysis of somatosensory signaling networks in established mouse models of acute and chronic pain.
-To this purpose our lab employs interactomics, genetic profiling, calciumimaging, electrophysiology, neuronal tracing and mouse behavioral studies in order to address key questions:
+To this purpose our lab employs an integrative approach from comprehensive proteome profiling via mass spectrometry, biochemistry, calcium-imaging, and electrophysiology to virus-mediated gene transfer in mice and mouse behavioral studies.